jvlahou/bidder_juls/README.md

 The bidder server (https://avocarrot.github.io/hiring/back-end/bidder-exercise/assignment.html) was implemented using node.js version v7.10.1 in (OS)Ubuntu 16.04.
-Postman v1.6.15 was used for mocking up the server Mocha 1.20.1 suite was used for implementing and running tests .
+Postman v1.6.15 was used for mocking up the server Mocha 1.20.1 suite was used for implementing and running tests.
+Regarding request validation, no request validation schema is implemented, i just check required fields and no empty body.

 #1.Install nodejs and npm running the following or run $sudo ./install_software.sh:
 --> sudo apt-get update